Lead contamination in Washington, D.C., drinking water: John Parkhurst, et al. lawsuit

 On February 17, 2009, John Parkhurst, the father of twin boys living on Capitol Hill, through his attorneys Stefanie Roemer and David Sanford of Sanford, Wittels & Heisler, filed a class action lawsuit against WASA in the Superior Court of the District of Columbia, seeking $200 million in compensatory damages plus punitive damages.
 Parkhurst, a 50-year-old single father and psychologist, prepared food and formula for the boys using tap water from the time they were 8 months old until 2002, when they were two years old.
-The complaint was later amended to add additional five children, on behalf of a proposed class consisting of all children who, at any time from 2000 to 2004, while six years of age or younger, consumed water supplied by WASA that passed through a line containing lead (whether directly or prenatally through their birth mothers), and who had blood-lead levels of 10μg/dl or higher.
+The complaint was later amended to add additional five children, on behalf of a proposed class consisting of all children who, at any time from 2000 to 2004, while six years of age or younger, consumed water supplied by WASA that passed through a line containing lead (whether directly or prenatally through their birth mothers), and who had blood-lead levels of 10 μg/dL or higher.
 The suit claims that WASA "undertook Herculean efforts to shield itself from liability and to otherwise deny responsibility."
 Contemporary news reports indicated that WASA had not seen the lawsuit at the time the story broke, but included comments from WASA spokespeople that more studies would be needed before lead in drinking water could be linked to health and behavioral issues.
 The agency said that such claims would need to be substantiated on a case-by-case basis.
 WASA's motion to dismiss the complaint was denied in October 2009.
 In 2012 the named plaintiffs on the case sought to make the case a class action, but on April 8, 2013, Judge Anthony C. Epstein denied their motion for class certification stating that the "class of tap water drinkers under 7 years old with elevated blood lead levels was too broad," and that it was not clear the class had or even possibly would suffer any injury.

 After Flint

 In 2016, in congressional testimony, Marc Edwards estimated that the Washington, D.C. crisis was "20 to 30 times worse" than the Flint water crisis.

-The Washington Post noted that the problem of lead in Washington, DC's drinking water is decades old.
+The Washington Post noted that the problem of lead in Washington, D.C.'s drinking water is decades old.
 Within this new outlet, there are several articles that use incriminating and extreme headlines to grab the readers attention about the DC Water system.
-Many media outlets have compared the Flint Water Crisis to the decades old water issue in Washington, DC because both problems pertain to lead in drinking water.
+Many media outlets have compared the Flint Water Crisis to the decades old water issue in Washington, D.C., because both problems pertain to lead in drinking water.